 What is scleroderma

-At SRUK we support the latest research into treatment and a cure for scleroderma.
+At SRUK we support the latest research into developing new treatments and ultimately finding a cure for scleroderma.

-The condition is four times more common in females than males and during childbearing years, the percentage rises to ten females to one male.
+Scleroderma is four-times more common in females than males.
+During the childbearing years, this rises even higher, to ten women for every one man.

-Although more than 95% of patients with scleroderma have Raynaud's, the chances of someone with Raynaud's developing scleroderma is very small - it is less than 2% in females and 6% in males.
+Although more than 95% of patients with scleroderma have Raynaud's, the chances of someone with Raynaud's developing scleroderma are very small - it is less than 2% in females and 6% in males.